inkle/ink/Documentation/WritingWithInk.md

 A list can be "inverted", which is the equivalent of going through the accommodation in/out name-board and flipping every switch to the opposite of what it was before.

-The operator to invert is `~`.

 	LIST GuardsOnDuty = (Smith), (Jones), Carter, Braithwaite

 	=== function changingOfTheGuard
-		~ GuardsOnDuty = ~ GuardsOnDuty
+		~ GuardsOnDuty = LIST_INVERT(GuardsOnDuty)
-		// yup, that's real active syntax.
-Read it and weep.

-Note that `~` on an empty list will return a null value, because the compiler doesn't know what to invert.
-If you need to handle that case, you'll have to do it by hand:
+Note that `LIST_INVERT` on an empty list will return a null value, if the game doesn't have enough context to know what invert.
+If you need to handle that case, it's safest to do it by hand:

 	=== function changingOfTheGuard
 		{!GuardsOnDuty: // "is GuardsOnDuty empty right now?"
 			~ GuardsOnDuty = LIST_ALL(Smith)
 		- else:
-			~ GuardsOnDuty = ~ GuardsOnDuty
+			~ GuardsOnDuty = LIST_INVERT(GuardsOnDuty)
 		}

+#### Footnote

+The syntax for inversion was originally `~ list` but we changed it because otherwise the line

+	~ list = ~ list

+was not only functional, but actually caused list to invert itself, which seemed excessively perverse.

 ### Intersecting sets